nov30th/ha-hoho-google-media-center/README.md

 ## Before Setup

 1. You need to have node-red installed in your HA.
-2. Set your media folder as following
+2. Set your media folder as following or customized and configure it in node-red later.
 ```
 homeassistant:
   media_dirs:
-    media: /config/media
+    music: /config/media
 ```

 Your local folder should looks like this: